amberhsu9557/url-shortener/README.md

 # URL Shortener

-A lightweight url shortener which can run with native docker & kubernetes.
+A lightweight URL shortener that can run with native Docker & Kubernetes.

-Our project has developed with those awesome packages, and please kindly refer to our project structure as below
+The project has developed with those awesome packages, and please kindly refer to our project structure below:
 - [x] Flask
 - [x] Redis
 - [x] PostgreSQL